 As an Amazon Associate I earn from qualifying purchases.

-I’ve been holed up in this house for days now trying to avoid the smoke, and to say Mini Chef and I are going stir crazy is an understatement.
+I’ve been holed up in this house for days now, trying to avoid the smoke and to say Mini Chef and I are going stir-crazy is an understatement.
 The only thing keeping me sane is the fact that I can still cook, despite having a gas stove which supposedly makes the air quality in your home worse in these types of conditions.

-Lucky for me, I have an Instant Pot and a few other kitchen gadgets that still allow me to get dinner on the table.
+Luckily, I have an Instant Pot and a few other kitchen gadgets that still allow me to get dinner on the table.
 Truly, my Instant Pot has been my savior as of late.
 It cooks everything!

-Needless to say, a little comfort food is in order with all this going on and so I decided to make a pot of soup with what I had on hand, because a trip to the store is not an option with the air outside in the danger zone.
+Needless to say, a little comfort food is in order with all this going on, and so I decided to make a pot of soup with what I had on hand because a trip to the store is not an option with the air outside in the danger zone.

 Thankfully, this turned out to be a simple soup with simple flavors that Mini Chef and I both enjoyed.
-It’s not one of those soups that will bowl you over with flavor explosions, but rather a nice, gentle, comforting soup that helped us feel a little more settled being at home.
+It’s not one of those soups that will blow you over with flavor explosions, but rather a nice, gentle, comforting soup that helped us feel a little more settled being at home.